UN expresses 'horror' over reports of Libya mass graves | DW | 11.06.2020

 "International law requires that the authorities conduct prompt, effective and transparent investigations," said the UN mission.

-The graves were found after the UN-recognized Government of National Accord (GNA) retook control of Tarhuna when military general-turned-warlord Khalifa Hifter's Libyan National Army (LNA) withdrew from the region.
+The graves were found after the UN-recognized Government of National Accord (GNA) retook control of Tarhuna when military general-turned-warlord Khalifa Haftar's Libyan National Army (LNA) withdrew from the region.

 About 160 bodies found were transferred from Tarhuna's public hospital to Tripoli and Misrata, the director of Tarhuna's hospital told news agency AFP.
 However, the GNA has not yet reported the official number of bodies found.